Interstate 5 in Washington: Seattle planning and construction

 The first section of the freeway within Seattle to be built was the Ship Canal Bridge, a double-decker bridge over the Lake Washington Ship Canal between the University District and Eastlake, which began construction in August 1958.
 Construction of the freeway through Downtown Seattle was delayed after 100 citizens marched on June 1, 1961, in protest of the "trench" design and sought to add a lidded tunnel with a rooftop park.
 The proposed design change was deferred for later consideration, but delayed the start of construction south of Olive Way to the following year.

 Land acquisition for the downtown section of I-5 was completed in June 1962 after a series of condemnations were settled by the King County Superior Court.
 Demolition of buildings along the block-wide right-of-way had already begun, including the Kalmar Hotel (built in 1881), which pre-dated the Great Seattle Fire, and the Seventh Avenue Fire Hall (built in 1890), the oldest public building in the city.
 The demolitions were opposed by local preservationists, among them architects Victor Steinbrueck and Paul Thiry, but proceeded as planned.
 Thiry described the freeway's construction as when "Seattle began taking one of its wrong turns and started to lose its identity as a city" and proposed a park lid from Columbia Street to Olive Way along the entire downtown section of I-5.
+Seattle's Chinatown was divided by the construction of I-5, which resulted in the formation of a special district to preserve the neighborhood's Asian American heritage.